mybbgroup/Thank-you-like-system/README.md

 5. *Recreate changes*.

    Re-enter your settings for the plugin including any per-usergroup settings and any changes you had made to the plugin's stylesheet and templates (this is why it is important to have made a note of them before uninstalling the plugin).

+## Migrating from other thanks/likes plugins

+A conversion script, "tyl-converter.php", is included in the "scripts" directory for this purpose.
+For directions on its use, see the comments at the top of that file.

 ## FAQ